FindMySchool LogoFindMySchool

 Within each category, oversubscription is determined by distance from the school gates, measured as the crow flies using Ordnance Survey data.
 Where applicants share identical distances, random allocation applies.

-Applications are coordinated through the Royal Borough of Kensington and Chelsea, with the standard October deadline applying.
+Applications are coordinated through the Royal Borough of Kensington and Chelsea.
+For September 2027 entry, the deadline is 31 October 2026 and offers are released on 1 March 2027.

 Sixth form admissions operate directly through the school.
-A dedicated open evening for September 2026 entry is scheduled.
-Prospective students should consult the school website for specific dates and booking information.
+Prospective students should consult the school website for current dates, open events, entry requirements, and booking information.

 Tours of the Academy are available during normal school days.
 Parents and carers can contact the admissions team to arrange visits.
 Open days typically run in the autumn term, though families should check the school website for confirmed dates as arrangements vary annually.